ykangw/VeriExCiting/README.md

 process_folder(folder_path)
 ```

-This creates a `VeriExCite results.csv` file in the current directory.
+This creates a `VeriExCite results.csv` file in the current directory, including explanations for each reference.

 ## Interpreting Results

 - **Found References:** The total number of references extracted from the bibliography section of the PDF.
-- **Verified:** References that were successfully matched in Crossref, Google Scholar, Arxiv (academic references), and Google Search (non-academic websites).
+- **Validated:** References that were successfully matched in Crossref, Google Scholar, Arxiv (academic references), and Google Search (non-academic websites).
+If a DOI is provided and matches, the reference is strongly validated.
+If a DOI is provided but does not match, the reference is flagged as **Invalid**.
+- **Invalid:** References that are explicitly flagged as incorrect, such as when a DOI is provided but does not match the Crossref record, or when author/title do not match authoritative sources.
-- **Warnings:** References that could _not_ be verified.
+- **Not Found (unverified):** References that could _not_ be verified in any source.
-- **Warning List:** The raw text of the unverified references.
+- **Warning List:** The raw text of the unverified or invalid references.
+- **Explanations:** For each reference, a detailed explanation is provided, indicating the reason for its status (e.g., "DOI does not match Crossref record", "Author and title match Google Scholar", etc.).

 > [!IMPORTANT]
 >
-> A "warning" from VeriExCite indicates suspicion.
+> A "warning" or "invalid" from VeriExCite indicates suspicion.
 Manual verification is always required.
+The tool now provides detailed explanations for each reference, making it easier to understand why a reference was flagged.

+## Streamlit App Output

+The Streamlit app now displays:
+- **Status**: Shows one of ✅Validated, ❌Invalid, or ⚠️Not Found for each reference.
+- **Explanation**: Shows the reason for the status, such as DOI mismatch, author/title match, or not found in any source.

 ## Contributing